Pur vs. Brita—which water filter pitcher is better?

 The Brita Standard and Pur Standard filters come standard with the Brita Everyday 10-cup pitcher and the Pur Classic 11-cup pitcher, respectively.

-For both Brita and Pur, we tested the most basic pitcher and the pitcher one step up from the most basic pitcher.
-For Brita, these pitchers were the Everyday 10-cup pitcher and the Grand 10-cup pitcher, respectively; for Pur, these pitchers were the Classic 7-cup pitcher and the Plus 11-cup pitcher, respectively.
+For both Brita and PUR, we tested the most basic pitcher and the model one step up from it.
+For Brita, these pitchers were the Everyday 10-cup pitcher and the Grand 10-cup pitcher, respectively; for PUR, these pitchers were the Classic 7-cup pitcher and the Plus 11-cup pitcher, respectively.

-The two basic pitchers, the Brita Everyday and the Pur Classic, generally cost between $15 and $30, and they both include a Standard filter with purchase, so there’s no cost difference there.
+The two basic pitchers, the Brita Everyday and the PUR Classic, generally cost between $15 and $30.
+They both include a standard filter with purchase, so there’s no cost difference there.

-However, there is a cost difference between the more advanced pitchers, the Brita Grand and the Pur Ultimate.
-The Brita Grand pitcher has a retail price of anywhere from $25 to $40, and includes a Brita Standard filter.
-The Pur Ultimate pitcher retails for $30 to $35, and includes a Pur Plus filter, which is the more expensive of the two Pur filters we tested.
+However, there is a cost difference between the more advanced pitchers, the Brita Grand and the PUR Ultimate.
+The Brita Grand pitcher has a retail price ranging from $25 to $40 and includes a Brita Standard filter.
+The PUR Ultimate pitcher retails for $30 to $35 and includes a PUR Plus filter.
+This filter is the more expensive of the two PUR filters we tested.

-While these pitchers all generally cost the same, if you buy the Pur Plus pitcher, you get more for your buck because the Pur Plus filter that comes standard with that pitcher doesn’t increase the overall price of the pitcher.
+While these pitchers all generally cost the same, you get more bang for your buck with a PUR Plus filter.
+This is because the PUR Plus filter that comes standard with that pitcher doesn’t increase the overall price of the pitcher.
+PUR and Brita also offer large-capacity dispensers designed for families or shared households.
+The PUR has a 30-cup capacity, and the Brita UltraMax holds up to 27 cups.
+PUR’s added capacity may be more convenient for larger households.

 Filter lifespan